 And here's the deal - breaking even is not some special treat.
 To make this worthwhile, you would have to show a profit over time - and fairly soon, too.
 Dealing with the hassle of installation and maintenance should pay back not merely break even.

 But what about with the tax breaks?
 Well, you can get a 30% credit from Uncle Sam.
-This could lower the cost of our "kit" to about $15 a month, over 15 years.
+This could lower the cost of our "kit" to about $15 a month, over 15 years - assuming we install it ourselves.
 Presumably, at that rate, we could show a payback, over time, say, if we saved $30 a month in electricity.
+If we hired a professional installer, the savings would about equal the cost, and again, breaking even isn't some special treat.
+And 15 years to break even, well, that sucks.

-Our current hot water heater says, according to the EnergyStar label, that it uses $410 of electricity a year.
-And bear in mind this does not go down to ZERO with solar - you still need an electric hot water heater for backup when the sun isn't shining or at night.
+Our current hot water heater says, according to the EnergyStar label, that it uses $410 of electricity a year or a little over $34 a month.
+And bear in mind this does not go down to ZERO with solar - you still need an electric hot water heater for backup when the sun isn't shining or at night, and the electric pump that circulates water through the panel uses some electricity as well.

 But even assuming $410 is saved annually, we install the "kit" for $3099 (re-using our existing heater) and get a $30 tax credit for the kit, our cost is still $2169.30, or a payback of at least five years.